madfish-solutions/quipuswap-stable-core/README.md

 You can find tests in the `test` folder.

-Testing is tought to be simulating user interaction with your smart contract.
-This is to ensure that the expected usage of your contract produces the expexted storage/operations in the Tezos blockchain.
+Testing is thought to be simulating user interaction with smart contract.
+This is to ensure that the expected usage of contract produces the expexted storage/operations in the Tezos blockchain.

 To easily start a local Sandboxed environment (local Tezos network)